harshitgupta2k/course-registeration/readme.txt

 	Make sure your PostgreSQL server is running and a database has been created for the project.

 Environment Variables
-	This application uses environment variables stored in a .env file to handle sensitive information like database credentials and JWT secret key.
-Here is the 	structure of the .env file:
+	This application uses environment variables stored in a .env file to handle sensitive information like database credentials and secret key.
 	Make sure to replace the placeholder values with actual values for your PostgreSQL setup and secret key.